refinedev/refine/documentation/docs/useForm.md

 title: useForm
 ---

-`useForm` is used to edit, create and clone data then manage forms.
+`useForm` is used to manage forms.
 It uses Ant-design [Form](https://ant.design/components/form/) data scope management under the hood and returns the required props for managing the form actions.

 ## Example